Christian-Muslim Relations Team (CMRT)

 David and Grace Shenk have served many years in Somalia and Kenya as well as the U.S., giving special attention to bearing witness to the peace of Christ in a world of religious and ideological pluralism.
 David is a professor and the author of a shelf of books; Grace is a counselor.
 They travel extensively, encouraging peacemaking among Muslims and Christians.
 Hospitality has always been an important dimension of their peacemaking endeavors.

-Among them, the five team members speak eight languages.
+Among them, the four team members speak seven languages.
 All speak English.
 Andres can teach in Spanish, Portuguese, French, and North African Arabic.
-David is fluent in Swahili, Jonathan speaks French and Wolof, and Sheryl speaks Dari.
+David is fluent in Swahili, and Jonathan speaks French and Wolof.

 The team's witness-bearing commitment